 Google Ads is the clear leader in the PPC marketing realm.
 But that doesn’t mean other avenues aren’t worth exploring.

-For some companies, using Microsoft Advertising can be just the solution they’ve been waiting for to increase their paid search ROI.
+For some companies, a PPC optimization strategy might include using Microsoft Advertising to increase their paid search ROI.

 Depending on your industry and the location you’re targeting, there’s often less competition on non-Google search engines and platforms, which means lower CPCs.